ON TAKING THE FIRST STEP TOWARD UNDERSTANDING YOUR RELATIONSHIP WITH MONEY.

 Ready to move quickly on a purchase.

-Spender Tip: Next time you shop, try checking for coupons on an app or service like Honey.
+Spender Tip: Next time you shop, try checking for coupons on an app or service like.
 They offer thousands of discounts across many stores.
 And, it’s completely free!

 - OF PEOPLE THAT HAVE TAKEN THE ASSESSMENT HAVE A PRIMARY SPENDER PERSONALITY.